(Note: this post was originally published on June 16, 2022. It has since been updated with a few tweaks.)

-My inspiration for this cocktail is the forest, and more specifically the Hundred Acre Wood.
+My inspiration for this cocktail is the forest, and more specifically the Hundred Acre Wood, which is the forest in the Winnie The Pooh books.
 There's fruitiness from muddled blackberries, herbaceousness from thyme, earthiness from bitters, and a bit of sweetness from honey.
-All of these flavors are wrapped up in gin, which is itself so complex, and kissed at the end with some ginger beer for a pop of bright flavor.
-It's like walking through the woods after a summer rain, when you can smell all the earthy smells coming up from the damp soil.
+All of these flavors are enhanced with gin, which is itself complex, then kissed at the end with some ginger beer for a pop of bright flavor.

-This cocktail is just plain fun.
-It has a lovely bright color, all sorts of wonderful flavors, festive fizz, and woodsy garnishes that are a bit over-the-top.
-This would be the perfect cocktail for Winnie The Pooh since it contains some of his most favorite ingredients.
-(Winnie likes gin, right??).
+Although far from classic, this gin cocktail is just plain fun.
+It has a lovely bright color, a diversity of flavors, festive fizz, and eye-catching woodsy garnishes.
+This would be the perfect cocktail for Winnie The Pooh since it contains his favorite ingredient: honey.
+(Also Winnie likes gin, right?).

 We can't talk about Winnie The Pooh without talking about honey (or as he spells it, hunny).
-Honey actually enters into this drink in two ways.
-Barr Hill Gin, one of my most favorite Vermont products, is actually distilled from honey.
-It gives the gin the most lovely, complex, and balanced flavor notes.
-It's truly a wonderful product and is now available quite widely, so I highly suggest finding yourself a bottle.
-You'll also make a quick honey thyme syrup to sweeten the drink because Winnie The Pooh would much prefer a honey simple syrup over a regular simple syrup (obviously).
+Honey enters into this drink in two ways.
+Barr Hill Gin, one of my favorite local Vermont products, is actually distilled from honey.
+It gives the gin a lovely, complex, and balanced flavor.
+You'll also make a quick honey thyme simple syrup to sweeten the drink because Winnie The Pooh would much prefer a honey simple syrup over a regular simple syrup (obviously).

-This cocktail relies upon a simple syrup to get all that fragrant honey and thyme flavor into the drink.
-If you've never made a simple syrup before, don't let the fancy name intimidate you.
-It's actually really easy to do at home, and a simple syrup keeps great in the fridge for weeks.
+This Winnie The Pooh cocktail relies upon a simple syrup to get all that wonderful honey flavor into a drinkable form.
+If you've never made a simple syrup before, don't let the name intimidate you.
+It's easy to do at home and a simple syrup keeps great in the refrigerator for weeks.

-A simple syrup is just a mixture of sugar (in this case, honey) and water, cooked down until it becomes thick and syrupy.
-It's a great way to capture flavors that are difficult to get into a liquid form... for example, thyme (which really doesn't muddle well) and honey (which is often too gooey to dissolve well).
+A simple syrup is just a 1:1 mixture of sugar (or in this case honey) and water, cooked down until it becomes thick and syrupy.
+It's a great way to capture flavors that are difficult to get into a liquid form otherwise.
+Because honey is very sticky and thick, you can't readily add it to a cocktail; it won't dissolve.
+That's why virtually all cocktails involving honey rely upon a honey syrup.

 If you're looking for me, I'll be with Winnie The Pooh, enjoying one of these as we stroll through the Hundred Acre Wood.